Let Oomnitza be your single source of truth!

 SHI is able to provide the below list of fields through their integration.
 These fields are optional on the Oomnitza side and can be configured to meet your business needs.
 This means that if a field with the given name exists inside Oomnitza it will be mapped, otherwise the information will be dropped.

 To bring these fields into Oomnitza from SHI, corresponding fields with the exact Oomnitza External ID (technical field name) must be created in Oomnitza.
-To create these fields, navigate to Customization, click Add and Name the field after the described field listed above.
+To create these fields, navigate to Configuration > Data model > Assets, click Add and Name the field after the described field listed above.

 NOTE: Fields can either be entered verbatim from the list above, or entered with spaces (as seen in "Serial Number" below, and the external ID will be generated with the appropriate underscores.
 Please also note that if an external ID already exists in Oomnitza, subsequently created fields with the same name will be given the id "<external_id>_1" where <external_id> is the name of the field.